 Mary Berry Raspberry Parfait Recipe

-Mary Berry Raspberry Parfait Recipe Ingredients
+Mary Berry Raspberry Parfait Ingredients

 • 225g (8 oz) fresh raspberries (plus 6 extra for garnish)

-• 6 tablespoons icing sugar (divided)
+• 6 tbsp icing sugar (divided)

-• 4 tablespoons Cassis (blackcurrant liqueur)
+• 4 tbsp Cassis (blackcurrant liqueur)

 • 200g (7 oz) mascarpone cheese